 The Twelve Days of Christmas mark our countdown of the Advent Season and we observe Epiphany on the sixth day of January.
 Three kings are a part of this holiday as well as countless cakes and tiny dolls.

 The day marks the end of extended celebrations but in the American South, it is considered the beginning of Carnival Season.
-It’s little wonder that while most people recognize Epiphany, they don’t really understanding it.
+It is little wonder that while most people recognize Epiphany, they don’t really understanding it.

 The road from kings and crowns to cakes and carnivals span centuries.
-King Cakes are a Southern tradition, baked with a tiny doll hidden inside and good fortune follows the lucky soul who discovers the small treasure.
+King Cakes are a Southern tradition.
+They are baked with a tiny doll hidden inside and good fortune follows the lucky soul who discovers the small treasure.
 New Orleans begins its beloved Carnival Season with hearts and hopes set on Mardi Gras.

 Our ability to blend religious observance and secular celebration seems a bit intuitive.
 We share our stories and our cakes, and we all celebrate Epiphany in our own special ways.